LoganTHarvell/LoganTHarvell.github.io/_posts/2020-05-29-fiea-game-engine.md

 ### Engine

 * **Entities**
-  * `Actor`, an `Entity` with a `Transform`, supports hieracrchical transforms
+  * `Actor`, an `Entity` with a `Transform`, supports hierarchical transforms
 * **Components**
-  * `Model`, represents the physcial attributes, can be loaded from a 3D model
+  * `Model`, represents the physical attributes, can be loaded from a 3D model
   * `AnimatorComponent`, manages playing animations
 * **Actions**
   * Several `Entity` derived classes that grant behavior to their parent class
-  * Can be used for any behavior inluding data manipulation and control flow
+  * Can be used for any behavior including data manipulation and control flow
   * Used with the parser and reflection system to define behavior within JSON

 <div class="breaker"></div>